oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 A successful response by the Txn-Token Service to a Replacement Txn-Token Request is a Txn-Token Response as described in {{txn-token-response}}

 ## Mutual Authentication of the Txn-Token Request
-A workload and Transaction Token Service MUST perform mutual authentication using strong authentication mechanisms.
+A workload and Transaction Token Service MUST perform mutual authentication.

 A Txn-Token Service MUST ensure that it authenticates any workloads requesting Txn-Tokens.
 In order to do so: